WortPixel/covid19-fallzahlen-dashboard/README.md

 - Fallzahlen: [Robert Koch-Institut (RKI)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0/data), dl-de/by-2-0, werden live abgerufen.
 - Einwohnerzahlen: "**Statistisches Bundesamt (Destatis), 2020**" - "*Daten aus dem Gemeindeverzeichnis Kreisfreie Städte und Landkreise nach Fläche, Bevölkerung und Bevölkerungsdichte*", [Kreisfreie Städte und Landkreise am 31.12.2019](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/Administrativ/04-kreise.html), liegen unter `data/04-kreise.xlsx` vor.
 - Einwohnerzahlen Berliner Bezirke: [Wikpedia](https://de.wikipedia.org/wiki/Berlin#Stadtgliederung) basierend auf Daten des "**Amt für Statistik** Berlin-Brandenburg" aus dem Bericht "*Statistischer Bericht - A I 5 – hj 2 / 19*", abgerufen am 15.10.2020, liegen unter `data/Berlin.csv` vor.

+# 🇬🇧 English
+This project is a [streamlit app](https://www.streamlit.io) to visualize historical COVID19 case numbers for German regions.
+Case numbers are taken from the [Robert-Koch-Institut](), for more information check out the data sources section down below.

+It includes average values for self-selected periods (e.g. weekly averages) or optional cases per 100k citizens of a city per (7-day) week.
+The latter is currently used in Germany to decide if more strict measures have to be taken.
+Therefore a warning is issued when more than 35 cases per 100k per week are reached, and if 50 is crossed, new measures have to be imposed.
+These border values can also be enabled in the app.

+Note: The app is mainly focused on a German audience, hence the code is documented in German as well.

+## Usage
+This app is python based and requires certain libs (see `requirements.txt`).

+1. Install requirements: `pip install -r requirements.txt`
+2. Start streamlit app: `streamlit run app.py`
+3. Open up the app in your browser by navigating to `localhost:8501` (for default settings).
+4. To quit the app, enter `ctrl + c` in your terminal.

+The periodicity can be selected in the sidebar of the app.
+There you'll also find settings e.g. for the number of citizens of a selected city.
+This value will be pre-filled, except the selected region doesn't match any region in the data files used for the number of citizens.
+For that case 100k citizens is the default value.

+## Disclaimer
+The author has no medical background nor is he a virologist.
+This project is purely made for creating a simple visualization of reported case numbers per region out of personal interest.
+It is shared publically to potentially save someone else a bit of time, if something similar should be created, e.g. profitting from sample code using the data API from the Robert-Koch-Institut.

+## Data Sources

+- Case Numbers: [Robert Koch-Institut (RKI)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0/data), dl-de/by-2-0, accessed live via the linked API.
+- Number of citizens: "**Statistisches Bundesamt (Destatis), 2020**" - "*Daten aus dem Gemeindeverzeichnis Kreisfreie Städte und Landkreise nach Fläche, Bevölkerung und Bevölkerungsdichte*", [Kreisfreie Städte und Landkreise am 31.12.2019](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/Administrativ/04-kreise.html), stored in `data/04-kreise.xlsx`.
+- Number of citizens for regions in Berlin: [Wikpedia](https://de.wikipedia.org/wiki/Berlin#Stadtgliederung) based on data from the report "*Statistischer Bericht - A I 5 – hj 2 / 19*" by "**Amt für Statistik** Berlin-Brandenburg", accessed on 15.10.2020, stored in `data/Berlin.csv`.